The Griggs, Pergande and

 The direct ancestors on the Griggs side of our family are shown on the "Pedigree Chart--Our Griggs Ancestors."
 The earliest-known individuals in the chart's ancestral families are contained in the reports entitled "Descendants of John Griggs," "Descendants of Reverend Samuel Griswold," "Descendants of Josiah Root," and "Descendants of Simeon Dewey."
 These families emigrated to America primarily from The British Isles and settled in Monroe County in the mid- and late-1800's.
 These reports start at the earliest known individual, and move forward in time to include all of their known descendants.

-Our Griggs ancestors have been traced back to John Griggs, who was born in 1436 in Somerton, Suffolk County, England—about 100 miles northeast of London.
+Our Griggs ancestors have been traced back to Sir John Griggs, Sr., who was born in about 1398 in Somerton, Suffolk County, England—about 100 miles northeast of London.
 His descendants emigrated to Essex County, Massachusetts, in 1639—less than twenty years after the Pilgrims landed at Plymouth Rock.
 From Massachusetts, our branch of the Griggs family moved through Connecticut, Vermont, and western Wisconsin, before settling in LaGrange Township, north of Tomah, in 1866.

 Our Root ancestors have been traced back to Josiah Root, who was born in 1756 in, we believe, Tolland County, Connecticut.
 The report of his descendants traces our branch of his family's movement to New York and Pennsylvania, before settling in Monroe County in the 1850's.
 We are attempting to link Josiah to what is believed to be the earliest-known Root/Roote family, which has been traced to Thomas Roote, who was born in Badby, England, in the 1500's.